Benefits of Code Reviews

 It is an established fact that the sooner a bug is found the lesser it will cost to fix it.
 Fixing a bug in QA can be twice as costly as fixing it in the development phase.
 Just as we are unable to see obvious mistakes in our writing, developers also make common mistakes that are easily and quickly identified by an external reviewer.
 A code reviewer’s task is to find the common bugs especially those that are notoriously difficult to find at a later stage.
 These include dealing correctly with error conditions, information leakage, and security issues.

 Code review services can greatly help any development team using any methodology.
 It is especially helpful for the agile teams as they are decentralized in nature and work is distributed among the team members.
 No one has complete knowledge of everything so code reviews help facilitate knowledge sharing across the code base and across the team.

 Review Before Integration

 Developer written codes usually form a small part of a bigger application.
-Usually developers write a piece of code which is then merged into the application.
+Usually, developers write a piece of code that is then merged into the application.
 There are various scenarios here.
-A piece of code can be integrated in an application/website that is under development and not live yet or the application may be live and being used by number of users.
+A piece of code can be integrated into an application/website that is under development and not lives yet or the application may be live and being used by the number of users.
 Merging a code in a live application without code review can be a fatal mistake.
 If the code has flaws then it can affect the whole application.
 Imagine if you add a flawed piece of code into a live application or website.
 The whole application can become dysfunctional and can cause serious loss both in terms of business as well as productivity.

 Relative Cost to Repair (Source: StackExchange)